What You Will Need:

 The following tutorial can be used to cut any material that is very hard such as glass, stone, ceramic and shell.
 Those little bits of broken china you find in the soil of your garden or on the beach, pieces of slate, pebbles or agate, shell or bone.

 If you want to cut a wavy line it may be best to use the wire to cut a straight line and then create the wavy shape you desire using a diamond burr.
 More on that in Step 3.
 Finishing towards the bottom of the article.

-You may have followed our other tutorials on How to Drill Glass, How to Drill Pebbles or How to Carve a Heart in Pebbles and Sea Glass, and with the addition of this article you will now know how to cut, drill and carve your hard materials.
+You may have followed our other tutorials on How to Drill Glass, How to Drill Pebbles, How To Drill Sea Glass or How to Carve a Heart in Pebbles and Sea Glass, and with the addition of this article you will now know how to cut, drill and carve your hard materials.

 Step 1.
 Setting Up